-Last week when I was in New York for the Today Show, Ryan and I were able to join my dad and stepmom (who were also in town for work) at ABC Kitchen in West Village.
+A few years ago, when I was in New York for the Today Show, Ryan and I were able to join my dad and stepmom (who were also in town for work) at ABC Kitchen in West Village.
 My sister, who just moved away from New York, has raved about this restaurant for years now.
 I was so excited to finally go and see what the hype was all about.

 ABC Kitchen is a farm-to-table, seasonal, American restaurant.
 The dishes all taste so fresh and flavorful.
 And while I loved everything we ordered, one dish in particular stood out to me: the housemade ricotta with strawberry compote and grilled bread.
 I couldn’t stop myself from going back for seconds and thirds.
 The flavors were both light and decadent.
 And there’s really nothing better than homemade ricotta.
 Have you tried it?
 It’s so creamy!
 There was also the most delicious strawberry compote with a drizzle of olive oil and a sprinkle of herbs.
 I literally took one bite, closed my eyes and immediately envisioned these flavors in a cake.

 If you remember, you know I’m one to throw any kind of cheese into my cakes, like my Gingerbread Cake with Whipped Mascarpone Frosting and my Honey Fig Goat Cheese Cake.
 I know it may sound weird, but cheese (well, certain kinds) and cake are made for each other!